RobertApikyan/LifecycleMvp/README.md

 }
 ...
 ```
-The Important think here is that our presenter is lifecycle persistance.
+The Important think here is that our presenter is lifecycle persistence.
 After configuration change, such as rotation we gonna receive the same presenter instance.

 ###### Step 4.
 Let's define our ColorPresenter
 ```kotlin